 A final recommendation is regular use of an oral probiotic.
 Remember that we are expanding the population of beneficial bacteria in the digestive tract.
 Probiotics boost the number of “good bacteria, improve digestion, and support immune function.

 Congratulations!
 You are now ready to introduce variety in your pet’s diet.
 There is no set time table for switching foods – make it work for your schedule.
 I recommend switching protein sources every 6-8 weeks, or when finishing a bag of food.
 Buying a new bag of food 7-10 days before the current bag runs out gives enough time to mix the two foods, making a smooth transition.
-Nature’s Logic makes protein rotation easy, with 9 varieties of dry, 8 varieties of canned, and 5 varieties of raw frozen foods.
+Nature’s Logic makes protein rotation easy, with a wide variety of 100% natural kibble, canned, lightly cooked frozen and raw foods with no synthetic vitamins or minerals.

 Toll Free: 888-546-0636